Sitting all day at your desk while maintaining good posture is not an easy task.

 Yet another frequent complaint is that the assembly instructions are difficult to follow.

-Despite these minor drawbacks, the Flash Furniture Mobile Wooden Ergonomic Kneeling Posture Chair is a good choice for those who are trying out kneeling chairs for the first time but aren’t yet ready to make a significant investment.
+Despite these minor drawbacks, the Cinius Kneeling Chair is a good choice for those who are trying out kneeling chairs for the first time but still want some kind of back support.

-Cons: Fabric and stitching not durable enough, wooden frame tends to crack, some may find assembly instructions difficult to follow
+Cons: Lots of angle adjustability, some may find assembly instructions difficult to follow

 2. Varier Variable Balans Kneeling Chair